highcharts/connectors-morningstar/docs/connectors/morningstar/time-series/cumulative-return.md

 ## Relevant demos

-- **Highcharts Stock + Morningstar TimeSeries**: Shows how to use TimeSeriesConnector to retrieve Dividend time series.
+- **Highcharts Stock + Morningstar TimeSeries**: Shows how to use TimeSeriesConnector to retrieve Price time series.
 Specify type `CumulativeReturn`.